na-na-hi/renget/archive/oaicards.md

 The greeting sets up everything.
 Here—location: your room, time: a little late to be waking up, characters: you, the big brother and Sakura, your needy little sister, scenario: open ended and up to Sakura to decide.

 Another good way to write a greeting is to end on a question.
 This one's a little tricky though since if the question is too vague or polite like `How can I help you today, Master?` the AI will fall back on its assistant persona and ask too many questions, insisting on assisting you.
-Some of my own bots are victims of the too-curious syndrome.
+Some of my own characters are victims of the too-curious syndrome.
 An easier alternative is for them to take action in the dialogue, `Come on, what are you waiting for?
 Let's get going!`.

 **Clarity and direction**